And when you are done looking at this site for the Scots input on football world-wide, here are two more.

 This was as in Aberdeen the game was taking off with not one but three main teams, having first arrived later than elsewhere in 1877.
 The original Aberdeen FC, formed in 1881, was already playing at Pittodrie, a mile from James St., Victoria United, formed in 1889, would play at Central Park and Orion, formed in 1885, at Cattofield.
 And, whilst the three teams would not combined to create the present Aberdeen FC until 1903, a teenage John Gray might have had a working knowledge of the game before his Spanish sojourn that would last the best part of forty years.

-Gray also continued to work, as well as banking as an esparto merchant with Alexander Malcolm and as a manufacturer.
+Gray also continued to work, as well as banking as an esparto merchant with Alexander Malcolm and as a manufacturer also.
 Again in 1904 he bought an esparto factory, where the grass was made usable by boiling in sea-water.
 There he also organised football games near the factory for and passed on the laws of the game to his employees and when in 1907 Sporting Club Aguileno foundered he was instrumental in it being replaced by Aguilas Sporting Club.
-Gray, at almost fifty years old, was its trainer.
+Gray, at almost fifty years old, was again its trainer.
 He was also one of its three largest shareholders, the others being George Boag, the newly-arrived, Mancunian director of the railway, who became the club's first Honorary President, and fellow esparto merchant, Norman MacLean, Norman MacColl MacLean, born in Glasgow in 1860.

-And from this point the early life of Juan Gray unpeeled itself.
+And from this point the early life of Juan Gray simply unpeeled itself.
 His mother and father had been married just in England, at Berwick-upon-Tweed.
 She was a young, twenty-eight year-old widow.
 Her first husband had been George also, George Munro, a Church of Scotland minister.
-But she was not English but born in Tranent by Haddington in East Lothian east of Edinburgh, the daughter of a Leather Merchant.
+But she was not Northumbrian but born in Tranent by Haddington in East Lothian, east of Edinburgh, the daughter of a Leather Merchant.
 And it was to Haddington she seems to have returned on bereavement, there meeting her second husband.
 Born in 1833 he was the son of "Land Steward" from the town.
 And it was at father-in-law's house that Catherine would be recorded in the 1861 census with his three month old Grandson, John.

 But Catherine Watson would be doubly widowed.
 Her second George would die in 1863 at the age of just 30 and she would outlive him dying in 1882 but still relatively young at fifty-nine.
-Her son would be recorded as a bank clerk in 1881 and a clerk in 1891 and it must be assumed that it was as such he simply upped and went to Spain the following year, actually aged about thirty-one, at whose behest is unknown.
-He then returned in 1899, if not in between times, to marry and then settled involving himself in business, in the football and later in bringing the Boy Scouting movement to his adopted home in the sun.
-It seems he and his wife had no children but the pair were an integral part of the largish, British community in the town and of the town more generally.
-What testimonials there are are glowing.
-But then he is reported as again having upped and disappeared "without leaving a trace" back to Britain where he was thought to have died in the early 1930s.
-By 1925 he would have been in his sixty-fifth year and ready for retirement.
-But that third age far from being short was to be another thirty years.
-The Grays moved to England and seem to have settled finally in Hampshire, in Droxford inland of Southampton and Portsmouth.
-The death of Mary Euphemia Gray is recorded there in 1948 and of John himself, yet another un-lauded, Scots football pioneer on the Iberian Peninsula, in 1953 at a venerable ninety-two.
+Her son would be recorded as a bank clerk in 1881 and a clerk in 1891 and it must be assumed that it was as such he simply upped and went to Spain the following year, at whose behest is unknown, actually aged about thirty-one, and said to have arrived in Aguilas itself from 1893.
+He then returned to Scotland in 1899, if not in between times, to marry and then with his new wife settled back in his adopted home in the sun, there involving himself in business, in the football and later bringing the Boy Scouting movement to it.
+It seems the couple had no children but were an integral part of the largish, British community in the town and of it more generally.
+What testimonials there are, are glowing.

 Oh.
 And by the way Aguilas means Eagles.